JanssenProject/jans/docs/admin/terraform/README.md

     As you can see the current logging level is `INFO`.
 We can double-check that in the `TUI`
     ![svg](../../assets/imported-logging-info.png)

-7. Add configuration to your `configuration.tf file`
+9. Add configuration to your `configuration.tf file`
     ```
     resource "jans_logging_configuration" "global" {
     logging_level = "TRACE"
     }
     ```

-7. You can run `terraform fmt` to rewrite Terraform configuration files to a canonical format and style.
+10. You can run `terraform fmt` to rewrite Terraform configuration files to a canonical format and style.

-7. You can validate your Terraform syntax using `terraform validate`
+11. You can validate your Terraform syntax using `terraform validate`

-8. Apply changes using `terraform apply` and enter `yes`
+12. Plan and then apply changes using `terraform plan` and `terraform apply` respectivley.

-9. Review the changes now using `terraform state show jans_logging_configuration.global`.
+13. Review the changes now using `terraform state show jans_logging_configuration.global`.
     Now it should show `logging_level               = "TRACE"`.

-10. We can double-check the `logging level` in the TUI
+14. We can double-check the `logging level` in the TUI
      ![svg](../../assets/changed-logging-info.png)

 !!!
 Note